jakeberv/jakeberv.github.io/_research/phenotype.md

     <figcaption style="text-align: left;">Distinct patterns of lek (top) and call (vocalizations) complicate understanding this history of the White-crowned Manakin</figcaption>
   </figure>
   <div style="flex: 1;">
-    <p>Phenotypic characters with a complex physical basis may have a correspondingly complex evolutionary history.
+    <p style="margin-top: 0;">Phenotypic characters with a complex physical basis may have a correspondingly complex evolutionary history.
 Males in the “bee” hummingbird clade court females with sound from tail-feathers, which flutter during display dives.
 In this study, I applied stochastic process models to rank different evolutionary scenarios.</p>
   </div>
 </div>